flatcap/mutt-wiki-old/features/sidebar.md

 Patch
 -----

-To check if Mutt supports “Sidebar”, look for “+USE\_SIDEBAR” in the mutt version.
+To check if Mutt supports "Sidebar", look for "+USE\_SIDEBAR" in the mutt version.

 **Dependencies**
 -   mutt-1.5.24